Do you need HIPPA for online therapy services?

 To use Skype or not to use Skype for online therapy has been a contentious subject amongst therapists for many years.

-Today many online therapists do use Skypes sound and video calls for providing therapy as all Skype-to-Skype voice, video, file transfers including instant messages are encrypted, just like many other online communication options like google meet.
-Just like the many other communication options using software for online video calls have become more secure over the years.
+Today many online therapists do use Skypes sound and video calls for providing therapy as all Skype-to-Skype voice, video, and file transfers including instant messages are encrypted, just like many other online communication options like google meet.
+Just like the many other communication options using software for online video calls has become more secure over the years.

 I don’t use email to provide any kind of therapy service, but I have known therapists in the past who used email to provide a therapy service.
 In the past, some therapists started to use Gmail, but I think that is not acceptable, as Gmail messages are scanned and read for advertising data collection, by google and their affiliates.
 In my opinion, I would go as far as to say that unsecured unencrypted email should never be used for transmitting any kind of personal data.